thomaspeissl/thomastreffner.com/content/en/posts/brave_web_browser.md

 You earn Brave's crypto currency called BAT by opting into ads.
 Then you can tip content creators with your BATs.
 This reminds many about what other ad-blocker did in the past.
 Block the website owner's ads and show theirs instead.

 Brave is availabe for many platforms.
-Check to official website.
+Check the official website.
 [Brave Website](https://brave.com)

 For android you can get Brave browser from Google's Play Store.